microsoft/OSPO/repository_cohorts/framework/docs/index.md

 ```

-Renamed keys to mirror ecosyste.ms names so code can be reused more easily
+Next, keys are renamed to mirror ecosyste.ms key names, so this example code can be reused more easily

 ```js
 display(reposReName )